-Our bonus plan provides an opportunity for cash bonus payments based upon the attainment of annual performance goals.
+Our bonus plan provides an opportunity for cash bonus awards based upon the attainment of annual performance goals.
 For all executive officers, except the Chief Executive Officer, the goals relate to both corporate and individual performance.
-Corporate performance goals include corporate, financial, and operational measures or objectives.
-Individual performance goals focus on individual contributions intended to drive achievement of the corporate goals and build and manage the executive officers' functions.
+Corporate performance goals include business, financial, and operational measures or objectives.
+Individual performance goals focus on individual contributions that drive achievement of the corporate goals and provide leadership for the executive officers' respective functions.
 The Chief Executive Officer's bonus is based solely on corporate performance.